Airbnb-Price-Prediction-with-311-Data/Price-prediction/README.md

     - K-Nearest Neighbors
 * Results for the K-Nearest Neighbors have not been included due to the large amount of time taken to run it.
 * The run_models.py script uses all the modeling techniques on all the feature selection methods that were tried in the previous section.
+* We ran the scripts for each of the models individually to generate a csv per model which gave the RMSE per complaint type, these results were used in the forward selection technique under feature-selection.
+* These scripts are present in the directory, however these need not be run as a part of the project.

 ## Results Analysis
 Explain what these tests test and why